lachatak/ddd-consoleroulette/README.md

 In this simple example I have 1 aggregate root.
 This is the [RouletteGame](src/main/java/org/kaloz/roulette/domain/RouletteGame.java).
 This is used to **provide roulette game specific behaviour**.

 ### Value Object ###
 In domain level I used [VALJO](http://waytothepiratecove.blogspot.co.uk/2015/04/valjos-value-java-object.html).
 They **encapsulate their own validation and creation factory methods**.
-They are very convenient and properly express the fact that they are ***immutable***.
+They are very convenient and properly express the fact that they are **immutable**.

 ### Services ###
-I have one stateless service [Croupier](src/main/java/org/kaloz/roulette/domain/Croupier.java) which **handles the game flow and organises the game itself**.
+I have one stateless domain service [Croupier](src/main/java/org/kaloz/roulette/domain/Croupier.java) which **handles the game flow and organises the game itself**.
 He register a player, check player pets and announces the results.

 ### Modules ###
 There are couple of simple modules in the domain.
 As the application very simple the solution is not overcomplicated either.
 The main organising concept is **not to have circular dependencies**.